glennsandstrom/estdocx/README.md

 title(string)     | Optional title for table.
 b(%fmt)           | Stata format used for coefficients.
 Default is %9.2f star(numlist)     | Numlist of significance levels.
-If option is omitted significance is reported numerically. nop               | Do not report significance levels. ci(%fmt)          | Stata format used for 95% confidence intervals.
+If option is omitted significance is reported numerically. nopval            | Do not report significance levels. ci(%fmt)          | Stata format used for 95% confidence intervals.
 If option is omitted no CIs are not reported. stats(scalarlist) | Report scalarlist in table.
 Allowed is N aic bic baselevels        | Include all baselevels.